devhartley/Gangsir_MC_LuaPrograms/README.md

 This is a simple headless big reactors controller, that keeps it from filling up it's buffer and adjusts it's production according to use.
 Runs without user interface, graphics not needed.
-Emits rapid beeping if reactor gets low on fuel.

 ***Jerky Automater***